What is ‘Mentoring’ and How Can it Support Your Autistic Young Person?

 Neurodivergent Coach: Implying the coach is neurodivergent.

 We tend to view coaching as a more goal-directed relationship, often shorter-term and focused on specific outcomes, whether defined by the practitioner or the young person.
-That said, many use mentoring and coaching interchangeably – which is why it’s so important to look beyond the language.
+That said, many use mentoring and coaching interchangeably – which is why it’s so important to look beyond the language at what’s behind the practice.

 What really matters is understanding the values, approach and foundations underpinning the work and whether those align with what’s right for your young person.